byteflowjs/rcpack/README.md

 npm i -D @byteflowjs/rcpack && npx rcpack create
 ```

+Now the rc files are created.
+You may need to reload VSCode to take effect.

+VSCode will automatically show lint problems on the bottom bar, for all `currently opened tabs` only.
+To lint all files, `cmd+p`, type `>run task`, choose `eslint: lint whole folder`.

-If you want to delete these files.
+If you want to delete these files in the future.
 ```
 npx rcpack delete
 ```